 American Neoclassical Ballet seeks to collaborate with dancers, artists, and musicians.
 We strive to offer innovative performances that emphasize strong technique, original choreography, and beautiful music to Houston and the broader region.
 American Neoclassical Ballet serves as a platform for artistic collaboration to create wholly aesthetic programs.

 American Neoclassical Ballet was established in 2011 to bring collaborative concerts featuring neoclassical ballet to the Dallas community.
 The company enabled local professional dancers to utilize their classical ballet training while honing their performance skills and also for choreographers, musicians, and artists to showcase their work.
-In September of 2019 the company relocated to their new home in Houston.
+In July of 2019 the company appointed a new Artistic Director and in September relocated to their new home in Houston.
 American Neoclassical Ballet is a non-profit with a 501(c)(3) status.

 American Neoclassical Ballet’s first concert program was Kaguya Hime–an adaption from an ancient Japanese tale–on May 2012 at the Bishop Arts Theater Center and the Crow Collection of Asian art.
 This was the first of many collaborative productions and featured work by Homecoming!
 Committee, an assembly of artists based in Fort Worth, Texas.
 Other innovative works that premiered in Dallas include Masque of the Red Death at the Majestic Theater, Futurisme à Pied and Cosmic Fiction at Moody Performance Hall, and Myth and Magick, Blind Tiger and company’s annual Horror Series at the Sammons Center for the Arts.